trifle-io/trifle-io/docs/trifle-stats-rb/transponders/index.md

 The easiest example is to think of calculating average. `Trifle::Stats` does not do that for you and you need to keep track of two values: `sum` and `count`.
 To calculate the average you simply divide `sum` by `count`.
 While this and other calculations are quite easy to perform yourself, `Trifle::Stats` gives you an easy way how to expand your series with calculated values.

 Before you start, you need to understand data structure inside of the series.
 After all you want to expand values inside of it.
-Once you retrieve your series, go ahead and define the list of transponders to manipulate data inside of it.
-After that, pass both `series` and `transponders` into main transponder and call `.transpond` to receive updated series.
+Once you retrieve your series, go ahead and pass it through list of transponders to manipulate data inside of it.
+Just make sure you preserve the payload before passing it to the next one.

-Transponders needs to be list of hashes where key represents the path of a tree you want to expand and value is a specific transponder that performs calculations for you.
-Transponders expect certain keys to be part of that branch and you can customize them by passing your own key name.
+First you initialize a specific transponder with a series.
+You can then cal `.transpond` with passing a targeted key path that transponder will alter.
+Each transponder has it's own list of expected keys available at certain path.
+You can either follow default naming convention or pass in your own keys.

 `Trifle::Stats` comes with couple pre-defined transponders and you are free to add your own.